 ＊ Please note that ingredients may change according to availability.

-Suggested Pairing for FOOD NIPPON 2018 “Tokyo – Part 2” Special Dinner Course
+Suggested Pairing for FOOD NIPPON 2019 “Osaka – Part 1” Special Dinner Course

 Reservations and inquiries：Tel +81 3 5720 1300

-We are exhibiting and selling a selection of crafts from Tokyo at the salon space in HIGASHI-YAMA Tokyo as well as at our sister shop HIGASHIYA GINZA.
+On exhibit and for sale, we have tin products and items of traditional sedge-weaving craft from Osaka at the salon space in HIGASHI-YAMA Tokyo as well as at our sister shop HIGASHIYA GINZA.

 Please come and visit us.